infosecchazzy/CSC842-Security-Tool-Development/cycle13/Readme.md

 It is written in PYTHON CGI and provides a search screen.

-The last logon date, number of logons and the amount of logon time will be provided.
+The last logon date, number of logons and the amount of logon time is provided.

-The tool allows for emailing and scheduling of the search.
+The tool allows for emailing the report and scheduling of the search.

-Grahing is provided.
+Various Graphs are provided.

 #Future Work